The Data Center Rundown

 Shift toward gigawatt-scale campuses

-A recent report from Bloom Energy indicates that power availability is the primary limiting factor for artificial intelligence data center expansion, leading to the development of gigawatt campuses, on-site power generation, and shifts within United States data center markets.
+A Bloom Energy report identifies power availability as the primary constraint on AI data center expansion, driving the development of gigawatt campuses, on-site power generation, and significant shifts within the US data center market.

 Read at Data Center Frontier →